Healthy Homes Assessment Waipawa

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
-The landlords are now required to ensure their Waipawa rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rentals must be fully in compliance by July 1st 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords now have to ensure that their Waipawa rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties are required to be completely conforming by the 1st July 2024.

 The areas covered by the Healthy Homes Standards are:

-We can evaluate your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
-Following the assessment, we’ll advise you or your property manager about the work needed to be completed. requirements to be done and offer an assessment report that includes all the details required for your tenancy contract’s Healthy Home Statement of Compliance.
+We will assess the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we will advise you or your property manager about any tasks that needs to be done, and offer the report with all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations under the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and landlords who are not complying may be liable for as much as $7,200 and additional healthier homes connected fines.
+Inability to meet the standards in the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord who is found to be not complying may be liable for as much as $7,200 and additional healthier homes connected fines.

-We are completely independent assessors of rental property, we are completely certified to assess both Healthy Homes and Homefit.
+We’re fully independent assessors of rental property, as well as fully certified to evaluate each of Healthy Homes and Homefit.

 Call Now 0800 232 113